musicrizz/MyContex/README.md

 ```

 * create multiple glsl programs in one context :
-*for example in the following code, we use previous CONTEX_1 to create two program with uniform buffer and in CONTEX_2 I create a standard glsl program*
+*for example in the following code, I use previous CONTEX_1 to create two program with uniform buffer and in CONTEX_2 to create a standard glsl program*

+PS: * at the moment only Vertex and Fragment , .. soon Geometry Shader*

 ```cpp